World Cup skiing finals in Cortina canceled because of virus - WHIZ News

-Mikaela Shiffrin’s chances of extending her three-year reign as overall champion took another hit when the World Cup skiing finals were canceled Friday because of the virus outbreak.
+Mikaela Shiffrin’s chances of extending her three-year reign as overall champion took another hit when the alpine skiing World Cup Finals in Italy were canceled Friday because of the virus outbreak.

 Shiffrin already lost her lead in the standings because of a month-long absence following the death of her father.